swciitg/PortfolioBuilder/README.md

 ## Contributing

 We welcome all contributions, big or small.
-Here's how you can contribute to CollegeCupid:
+Here's how you can contribute to PortfolioBuilder:

 1. **Pick an Issue**: Check out our [Issues](https://github.com/swciitg/PortfolioBuilder/issues) page to find a task that interests you.